How did Pancreatic Cancer UK harness the power of Facebook to raise £146,905 and create a community of 1,500 members?

 Facebook is already a familiar platform for supporters and, during lockdown, many people were turning to social media to keep connected to their family and friends.
 Facebook also allowed supporters to share the Challenge with their networks, helping the charity to reach thousands more people.
 The platform enabled us to interact with people individually and help grow a thriving online community.e fresh audiences.

-With GivePanel you can run virtual events and challenges entirely on Facebook and manage all your data with ease.
-Our Facebook Group event registration forms sync with Facebook transaction data so that you have all your data in one place.
-Our fundraiser engagement and messages tools mean that you can give Facebook fundraisers the experience they deserve resulting in more contact details collected and funds raised.
+With GivePanel, you can run virtual events and challenges entirely on Facebook.
+Furthermore, you manage all your data with ease.
+Our Facebook Group event registration forms sync directly with Facebook transaction data.
+This process means you keep all your vital data in one centralized place.
+Consequently, our fundraiser engagement and messages tools deliver the experience supporters deserve.
+This ultimately results in more contact details collected and increased funds raised.

 GivePanel gives you the analytics and reports you need to track campaigns and enables you to build custom imports for your CRM.
 All of this saves significant staff time, allowing you to focus on what matters – fundraising!